 Electrical Homeowner Permits

-All homeowners doing regulated electrical work are required to obtain a permit before they begin.
+All homeowners doing regulated electrical work are required to obtain an electrical homeowner permit before they begin.
 Please note that some municipalities issue their own electrical permits.
 Review jurisdiction information before you begin.

-- Connecting permanently-installed equipment such as a hot tub or dishwasher
+- Connecting permanently-installed electrical equipment such as a dishwasher, over-hood microwave, security camera, or heat pump.

 - Moving light switches or electrical outlets*

-Changing existing devices such as receptacles and switches does NOT require a permit.
+* Replacing switches, receptacles and electrical outlets does NOT require a permit.

 Applying for your homeowner electrical permit